Tax Liability Insurance

 - the motivation for insurance.

-Although tax liability insurance will not offer protection against any divergence from the facts presented to the insurer, it is possible to insure whether a legal test is met on the facts as represented.
+Although we will not offer protection against any divergence from the facts presented to the us, it is possible to insure whether a legal test is met on the facts as represented.

 Tax liability insurance is not available for intentional tax avoidance/evasion or marketed schemes.